ykk136/klogg/DOCUMENTATION.md

 Highlighters configuration can be exported to a file and imported for example on another machine.
-Each set is identified by unique guid.
+Each set is identified by unique id.
 Only new sets are imported from file.

 ### Browsing changing log files